7 Rules for Creating Gorgeous UI — Part 2 (Updated for 2019)

 If you’re still with me, you’ve read two articles totaling over 5,000 words and seen scores of illustrations and screenshots.
 But I’m not dead yet, so it ain’t over.

-If you liked this, check out Learn UI Design, a complete video course for developers and UX designers who want to learn interface design.
+If you liked this, check out Learn UI Design, a complete video course for developers, UX designers, and entrepreneurs who want to learn interface design.
 The content there is the same style of stuff you’ve read above — practical strategies and analysis, not the useless theory that dominates so much internet design writing.